 - Yeast.
 I use a 1/4 ounce packet of active dry yeast.
 You could also just measure about 2 1/4 teaspoons from a jar.
-Make sure your yeast is fresh and hasn’t expired (or else it won’t get nice and foamy/bubbly like it should when it proofs).
+Make sure it’s fresh and hasn’t expired, or else it won’t get nice and foamy/bubbly like it should when you proof the yeast.

 - Dough consistency.
 Once the dough has reached a consistency that is too hard to stir, I knead it with my hands for about 5 minutes.
 You want the dough to be soft but not too sticky.
 Almost like playdough, but not quite as hard.
 Add a little flour at a time until you get the right consistency!

 - Rising hack.
 If the dough isn’t rising, I like to turn my oven to 200°F and add a small pan of water on the oven rack.
 Once it preheats, then I turn it off and set my dough bowl in the oven to finish rising.